Last Updated on May 6, 2022

 There is plenty of wildlife to explore at Crater Lake.
-You may find amphibians, bears, coyotes, elk, porcupine, various birds, and insects.
-You’ll also find endangered bull trout and the Mazama newt, which you can only find in Crater Lake.
+You may find amphibians, bears, coyotes, elk, porcupines, various birds, and insects.
+You will also find endangered bull trout and the Mazama newt, which you can only find in Crater Lake.

 On our visit to Crater Lake, we were absolutely surrounded by California tortoise-shell butterflies at one of the viewpoints (I wish I could remember which one).
 Swarms of butterflies are said to happen every five or six years.
 It is absolutely incredible having so many butterflies around you as you watch in awe.
 There is a great video account of what it is like to be surrounded by butterflies here.

 Fish Are Not Native To Crater Lake